 In 1991, for example, the Information Council for the Environment (“ICE”) … launched a national climate change science denial campaign with full-page newspaper ads, radio commercials, a public relations tour schedule, “mailers,” and research tools to measure campaign success.
 Included among the campaign strategies was to “reposition global warming as theory (not fact).”
 Its target audience included older less-educated males … as well as younger, lower-income women* …

-*(The Rhode Island filing, like the San Mateo / Marin Counties / City of Imperial Beach trio, leaves out that latter memo phrase about women)
+*(The Rhode Island filing, like the County / City of Santa Cruz / City of Richmond trio, leaves out that latter memo phrase about women)